erik7z/askseaman.com/README.md

 # 3. Configure read and write permissions on the disk.
 For this example, grant write access to the disk for all users.
 sudo chmod a+w /mnt/disks/ez_disk

-# SFTP to instance, copy all necessary files and then unmount and detach disk

 # Unmounting disk
 lsblk
 # unmount using directory